allusive-dev/compfy/README.md

 ### NixOS

-picom-allusive is now avaliable on unstable(23.11)!
+picom-allusive is avaliable on unstable(23.11)

 Keep in mind it can take up to a week after picom is updated before it will be avaliable on NixOS.